-Total anticipated funding for a cooperative agreement is \$300,000 and is subject to the availability of FY 2005 appropriations.
+Total anticipated funding for a cooperative agreement is between \$250,000 and \$350,000 and is subject to the availability of FY 2006 appropriations.
 No more than one award is anticipated from this announcement.
 The nature of the cooperative agreement is such that the Center will provide substantial involvement in the project.
-General areas of responsibilities that the Center has had in past projects include: development of spatial models and analyses to address the identified management needs; guidance in the development of socioeconomic information and analyses; design of GIS and HTML architectures; and compilation of final products onto CD-ROM or Internet sites.
+General areas of responsibilities that the Center has had in past projects include: development of spatial models and analyses to address the identified management needs; guidance in the development of social, economic and other human dimension information and analyses; design of Geographic Information System (GIS) and Hypertext Markup Language (HTML) architectures; and compilation of final products onto CD-ROM or Internet sites.